Over-breeding and inbreeding: Not cool, not cute. π§¬πΆπ±π°πΎ

 There are a number of things that we can do to help prevent pet birth defects, including:

-- A healthy environment: Providing your pet with a healthy environment can help to reduce the risk of birth defects.
-This includes feeding your pet a balanced diet, providing them with plenty of exercise, and keeping them away from toxins and other environmental hazards.
+This includes feeding your pet a balanced diet, providing them with plenty of exercise and keeping them away from toxins and other environmental hazards.

-Lend a Paw: How You Can Make a Difference
+How You Can Lend a Paw

 There are several ways that you can help to raise awareness about Pet Birth Defect Awareness Day.
-You can:

 - Learn about the causes of pet birth defects